sassoftware/sasoptpy/doc/guide/components.rst

 A set of variables can be added using single or multiple indices.
 Valid index sets include list, dict, and :class:`pandas.Index` objects.
-See :ref:`input-data` for more about allowed index types.
+See :ref:`input-data` for more information about allowed index types.

 **Creating a set of variables outside a model**